Tax and superannuation

 Pay as you go withholding

-Find out about PAYG on the Australian Taxation Office website.
+Find out about PAYG on the Australian Taxation Office (ATO) website.

 Fringe benefits tax

-Find out about FBT on the Australian Taxation Office website.
+Find out about fringe benefits tax on the ATO website.

 Employers must pay payroll tax on wages paid to their employees.
 This state tax is calculated on the amount of wages your business pays per month.